Mark Sanford Ends His Primary Challenge Against President Trump

 Sanford faced a tough task in running against Trump, but he had made unlikely comebacks before.
 As governor in 2009, he disappeared from the state for several days, telling his staff he was going to hike the Appalachian Trail.
 The married father of four returned later and admitted in a tearful press conference he had instead been in Argentina visiting his mistress.

 Sanford and his wife divorced.
-He remained in office for the rest of his second term, despite threats within the legislature of impeachment proceedings if he didn't resign.
+He remained in office for the rest of his second term, despite threats within the Legislature of impeachment proceedings if he didn't resign.
 Four years after that incident, he ran for and won a special election for an open congressional seat, which he had previously held before being elected governor.

 Politics